matter-labs/zksync-web-era-docs/docs/reference/concepts/transactions/fee-model.md

 Refunds are calculated by defining a fair value for the amount the user spent on the transaction and subtracting it from the actual spend.

 ::: warning
-- Paymasters currently do not support refunds
+- Paymasters currently do not support refunds.
 :::

 ## Out-of-gas errors